This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add warm water to a large bowl.
+• Pour 1/3 cup of warm water into a large bowl.

-• Stir in the sugar, salt, garlic powder, and olive oil.
+• Stir in the sugar, salt, garlic powder, and olive oil until combined.

-• Punch the dough down to release the trapped air.
-Transfer the dough to a lightly floured work surface.
-With lightly floured hands or a rolling pin, roll the dough out into a 12-inch circle or press it into a lightly greased small rectangular pan.
+• Once risen, punch down the dough to release air.
+Transfer it to a floured surface and shape it into a circle or press it into a greased small rectangular pan.

-Pro Tip: If you're having trouble getting the dough to roll out as thin as you'd like, let the dough rest under a kitchen towel for 10 minutes, then continue to roll out.
+Pro Tip: If the dough resists shaping, let it rest under a kitchen towel for 10 minutes before continuing.

-• Pinch the edges or fold them over to form a crust.
+• Pinch or fold the edges to create a crust.

-• Use a fork to poke holes over the dough to prevent any bubbles from forming while it bakes.
+• Use a fork to gently prick the surface of the dough to prevent air bubbles from forming during baking.

 Notes

-• How to Bake and Freeze Your Pizza Crust: If you’re planning to enjoy your pizza later, simply bake the crust, let it cool, then wrap it tightly in plastic wrap and freeze.
-When you’re ready to feast, thaw the crust as your oven preheats, add your toppings, and bake for about 15 minutes.
+• Bake and Freeze for Later: Want to prep ahead?
+Bake your pizza crust, let it cool completely, then wrap it tightly in plastic wrap and freeze.
+When ready to enjoy, thaw the crust as the oven preheats, add toppings, and bake for about 15 minutes.

 Nutrition